 - Preheat oven to 450 degrees F. Fit a rimmed roasting pan with a roasting rack and spray the rack with avocado oil.

 - In a small bowl, mix together the kosher salt, black pepper, garlic powder, paprika, and thyme.

-- Pat the turkey breast on a work surface such as a cutting board.
+- Place the turkey breast on a work surface such as a cutting board.
 Pat it dry with paper towels.
 Brush the turkey breast on both sides with the melted butter.
-Rub on both sides with the spices.
+Rub it on both sides with the spices.

-- Place the turkey breast, skin side up, on the the prepared roasting rack.
+- Place the turkey breast, skin side up, on the prepared roasting rack.
 Spray the top with avocado oil.

 - Remove the roasted turkey breast from the oven.
 Allow to rest for 20 minutes before carving.